-The institute publishes detailed research reports, written by academic researchers, practicing experts, and industry leaders.
+The center publishes detailed research reports, written by academic researchers, practicing experts, and industry leaders.
 These reports are available at no charge.

 Prospective authors should review the submission guidelines before submitting a manuscript.
 Manuscripts must meet formatting and content standards to be considered for review.
 Authors are strongly encouraged to engage an outside copy editor prior to submitting a manuscript.Submit a manuscript

 Types of Cornell Center for Innovative Hospitality Labor and Employment Relations Hospitality Publications

 A research-based study that addresses issues associated with the hospitality and service industry.
 A report is a "put-to-work Monday-morning" type of study in that it provides suggestions that are clear and actionable.
 A reader should have an idea of what to "do differently" having read a report.

 A concise, specific précis highlighting key points and essential lessons from a roundtable.
 Like a report, a proceeding should be written with a practitioner audience in mind and focus on actionable suggestions from the discussion.

 All hospitality publications are available at no cost and can be accessed through the School of Hotel Administration's digital repository, Scholarly Commons.